itsalessandroricci/itsalessandroricci/README.md

 - Python (self-taught 💻)
 - Game Making with Unity (in my free time 🎮)

-## ⚡ Fun Facts
-I'm passionate about Space 🪐, Natural Sciences 🌻 and Theater 🎭

 ## 💬 Get in Touch

 I'm always open to new collaboration opportunities and interesting discussions!